tnam02112001/mustangmayhem/README.md

 >⚠ Note: If you run into any issues when opening the game:
 > - Be sure that you have already installed [Java SE](https://www.oracle.com/java/technologies/javase-downloads.html) 13 or later on your computer.
 > - Check if any antivirus software prevents the game from running.
 Some antivirus software might warn users about opening executable files downloaded from the Internet.
+***
+# Project Overview
+Please take a few minutes to review the overview below:

+## Core Logics
+The game generates the world randomly.
+Each row in the world has a 50-50 chance of becoming either a road or a grass patch.
+In the case of a grass patch, the program randomly generates up to 5 obstacles, benches, and rocks.
+In the case of a road, cars will be spawning either from the left or from the right.

+The Mustang is the main character.
+The player uses arrow keys to control it.
+The Mustang visually flips its directions based on its last x-directional movement.
+The mechanics behind this entity are simple, as the directional cues are all manual.
+The ghost is simply an animated entity that marks where the Mustang died.

+Every car has a buffer value, which represents the spaces between each car.
+This buffer randomly ranges from two to eight.
+The Mustang can touch the car from the top, bottom, or back.
+However, if he runs into the car from the front, he gets run over.
+Pathing for the cars is simple, as they move either to the left or to the right.
+A car has a 50-50 chance of being either a car moving towards the left or towards the right.

+Using the Dijkstra pathfinding algorithm, The Hunter tries to get to the Mustang.
+The longer the game runs, the faster the Hunter is.
+As a result, the player needs to control the Mustang faster to survive from hunting.

+## Development Process
+Our development process took us about one week to finish.
+Our process went through two stages: the designing stage and the programming stage.
+As I was proficient in using Adobe Creative Suite, I was in charge of the designing stage.
+I used Adobe Photoshop to create the environment, UI, and animations of this game.

+After the designing stage, my teammate and I worked on the programming stage together.
+We chose Java and PApplet as our main programming environments.
+For this project, we had to solve two major challenges: Generating the world randomly, and increasing the difficulty as the game progresses.
+While my teammate primarily focused on parsing the world, I worked on speeding up certain entities to increase the challenge of the game.